wallstop/malbolge-toolkit/README.md

 }
 ```

-Run it:
+**Understanding the output:**

+- **Opcodes**: The internal representation (like machine code)
+- **ASCII**: The actual Malbolge program (looks like gibberish - that's normal!)
+- **Output**: What your program prints when run
+- **Stats**: Performance metrics showing how the program was found

+Now run your generated program:

 ```bash
 python -m malbolge.cli run --opcodes "ioooooo...p<v"
 ```

-That's it!
-You just generated and ran a Malbolge program.
-No human could write this by hand!
+Congratulations!
+You just generated and ran a Malbolge program - something no human could write by hand!

 **Quick Test**: Verify your installation works: